The Witchin’ Hour skirmish game has been successfully funded on 2 March, 2020 on Kickstarter. It was 270% funded and unlocked several stretch goals.

 The game has a new way of deploying your forces, making this phase less static and gives players the opportunity to outwit their opponent from the start.
 During the activation phase models can respond to actions of the active player by using tokens.
 Spend your tokens wisely and thwart your opponent’s plans.
 Close combat is straightforward and you can try to outbluff your opponent when choosing how many dice you will roll for the attack or defence.
 A single roll of the dice determines the outcome of a close combat.
 So there is no need to roll separately for to hit, wounds and saves.

-Witchin’ Hour is our first fully developed game that we want to publish through Kickstarter.
-It wil launch on Feb.
-1st, 2020.
+Witchin’ Hour is our first fully developed game that was first published through Kickstarter.

-The main focus is to publish the hard copy rulebook.
-This will be a softcover book with 64 full color pages, crammed with rules, warband creation, narrative scenario’s and a campaign system.
+The main focus was to publish the hard copy rulebook.
+This is a softcover book with 64 full color pages, crammed with rules, warband creation, narrative scenario’s and a campaign system.

 Below you can find a link to a play-through video by SkirmishWargames.com